couchbase/docs-operator/demo.md

 couchbasecluster "cb-example" created
 ```

 *Note:* `cbopctl` is a command line tool similar to kubectl or oc.
 It allows users to validate that the CouchbaseCluster configuration being sent to Kubernetes is a valid configuration.
-See [Ensuring Valid CouchbaseCluster Configurations With cbopctl](cbopctl.md) for more information about this tool.
+See [Ensuring Valid CouchbaseCluster Configurations With cbopctl](cbopctl.md) for download instructions.

 2. **Create a Couchbase RBAC user**